-In case of an emergency situation, such as serious illness or death in the family, a student may request a grade of "INC" (Incomplete) in a course.
-In order to do this, a student must complete a Request for Grade of Incomplete Form prior to the end of the semester, and it must be approved by the professor and the Vice President for Academic Affairs.
-All work for courses in which an "INC" is given must be completed no later than four weeks after the end of the semester.
+In case of an emergency situation, such as serious illness or death in the family, a student may request a grade of "INC" (extension request) in a course.
+In order to do this, a student must electronically submit a completed Request for Grade of Incomplete Form prior to the end of the semester and/or course.
+This extension must be approved by the professor and the Vice President for Academic Affairs.
+Students in their last semester will not be approved for an "INC." All work for courses in which an "INC" is given must be completed no later than four weeks after the end of the semester.
 After that time, the "INC" will automatically become a grade of "F."